iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 <h3 name='pre'>3.
 Precision</h3>

+- The ratio of true positive predictions to the total number of positive predictions.
 - Measures the correctly identified positive cases from all the predicted positive cases.
 - Used when the cost of False Positive (FP) is **high**. (e.g. There is a virus but still, antivirus is predicting that the system is safe it's costly)
 - **TP:** The number of instances that were correctly classified as positive.